I hope they lose the legal fight for marriage equality rights.

 We’ve spent so long building our culture, and fighting for the freedom to live our lives as we really are, that we sometimes forget to pause to savour what we’ve made.
 And, though it has its flaws as do all cultures, it really is quite beautiful.

 If we win the right to formal marriage, it won’t be long before some in our community start behaving as though they’ve got something better than the rest of us.
 That they’ve got a more meaningful demonstration of love and commitment, and other such nonsense.
 This cancer will grow and attack our fundamental values celebrating diversity of sexual expression and love.
 Queers form loving relationships, that’s for sure.
 But they’re not the same as the marriage relationships that so many straights form.
-We should celebrate that instead of trying to pretend that we
+We should celebrate that instead of trying to pretend that were just like them.

 Instead of demanding that the courts and government lock us into the same straight-jacket that so many straights are in, we would do better to notice that so very many straights are learning from our culture, are rejecting and leaving marriage.